Manual for SE+BSF4DM -- A micrOMEGAs package for Sommerfeld Effect and Bound State Formation in colored Dark Sectors: Program summary

 \textit{Licensing provisions}: MIT \\

 \textit{Programming language}: C++ \\

 \textit{Github repository}: \href{\CodeURL}{https://github.com/Nape93-max/SE-BSF4DM} \\

 \textit{Nature of the problem}: The accurate calculation of the dark matter relic density in models where dark sector particles interact via the strong interaction requires the inclusion of non-perturbative effects, specifically the Sommerfeld effect and bound state formation, which can alter annihilation cross sections by orders of magnitude.
 While their physical significance is well-established, their implementation has remained highly model-dependent, requiring specialized expertise for each scenario.
-This has created a gap in the ecosystem of public tools for dark matter phenomenology, as no user-friendly code seamlessly integrates these effects into the standard workflow of popular packages like micrOMEGAs.
+This has created a gap among public tools for dark matter phenomenology, as no user-friendly code seamlessly integrates these effects into the standard workflow of popular packages like \texttt{micrOMEGAs}.
 Consequently, precise phenomenological studies of a broad class of well-motivated models have been hampered by the lack of an accessible and robust public code.

-\textit{Solution method}: \textbf{SE+BSF4DM} computes the relic density by incorporating the Sommerfeld effect and bound state formation for QCD colored dark sector particles through a modular approach into the micrOMEGAs framework.
+\textit{Solution method}: \textbf{SE+BSF4DM} computes the relic density by incorporating the Sommerfeld effect and bound state formation for QCD-colored dark sector particles in the (anti-)fundamental representation of $SU(3)_c$ through a modular approach into the \texttt{micrOMEGAs} framework.
 The \textbf{Sommerfeld effect} is implemented by numerically extracting the $s$-wave component of each annihilation cross section.
 This $s$-wave part is then multiplied with the appropriate velocity-dependent Sommerfeld factors according to the color decomposition of the process at hand. \\ For\textbf{ bound state formation}, the code automatically identifies all possible bound states between (co-)annihilating particles and includes their weighted formation cross sections as additional annihilation channels.
 This treatment makes use of implemented rates for bound state decay, ionization and transition rate between bound state levels, using analytic expressions available in the literature.
-The package is applicable to any model with dark sector particles in the (anti-)fundamental representation of $SU(3)_c$.\\